oracle/node-oracledb/doc/api.md

 var oracledb = require('oracledb');

 oracledb.getConnection(function(err, conn) {
-  . . . // Use connection from previously created 'default' pool
+  . . . // Use connection from the previously created 'default' pool and then release it });
-});
 ```